EmotiBit/EmotiBit_Docs/Getting_Started.md

   </details>

 > For quick reference:<br>
-> The config.txt file should shoud contain the contents in the following format
+> The config.txt file should shoud contain the contents in the following format <br>
 > `{"WifiCredentials": [{"ssid": "Foo", "password" : "Bar"}]}`

 ### Get the Software